LouisGresta/LouisGresta/README.md

 - 👋 Hey, I’m @LouisGresta
-- 🌱 I’m currently learning Application programming in C++
+- 🌱 I’m currently applying for a job
-- 📚 I'm applying for a job with my new 3 degree bachelor obtained in Ynov about robotics and embedded systems
+- 📚 I successfully obtained my 3 degree bachelor in Ynov about robotics and embedded systems
 - 📫 You can reach me at my mail address louis.gresta@gmail.com

 <!---